-Although pit viper bite are more common they tend to be less deadly than that of a coral snake.
+Although pit viper bites are more common they tend to be less deadly than that of a coral snake.
 The exception being that of the Mojave rattlesnake.

-Around 75-80% of all pit viper bite result in envenomation.
+Around 75-80% of all pit viper bites result in envenomation.

-Pit Vipers venom can cause three types of toxic effects in the body, hemorrhagic (coagulopathies result in impaired clotting ability), neurological (causes respiratory difficulty to cranial nerve palsy) and proteolysis (the breakdown of proteins) the last can causes cell death locally and can spread outward from the site of envenomation as tissue is digested.
+Pit Viper's venom can cause three types of toxic effects in the body, hemorrhagic (result in impaired clotting ability), neurological (can causes respiratory difficulty to cranial nerve palsy) and proteolysis (the breakdown of proteins i.e. tissue death and destruction) the last causes cell death locally and can spread outward from the site of envenomation as the tissue is digested/broken down.

 Mohave Rattlesnakes, specifically those possessing Venom A or Mohave Venom are thought to be especially deadly.
-This is owed to Mohave venom's potent neurological and minimal hemorrhagic and proteolytic (breakdown of proteins) effects.
+This is owed to Mohave venom's potent neurological and minimal hemorrhagic and proteolytic effects.